 Your involvement in Cursillo must begin with a basic understanding of the teachings of Jesus Christ.
 The weekend is geared for those 18 years of age and older.
 Married couples are encouraged but not required to attend together.
 You will need a sponsor to attend the weekend.
 A sponsor is a person who has attended a prior Cursillo weekend, is grounded in faith and dedicated to the objectives of the Cursillo movement.
 If you need help in finding a sponsor, contact your Pastor or send an email using the form on the Contact page.

 The three-day weekend begins on Thursday evening and concludes on Sunday evening.
 There will be opportunities to worship, share communion, listen to presentations by pastors and lay-people and engage in small-group discussions.
 Cursillo weekends are lay person-led, with spiritual support and guidance from pastors.
 As the weekend progresses, most people experience the Christian community Jesus had in mind, as participants share laughter, fellowship, and unconditional love.

 When & Where is Cursillo Held

-The Central Iowa Cursillo will be held on Thursday evening, November 2, through Sunday evening, November 5, 2017, at the handicapped accessible Pine Lakes Camp near Eldora, Iowa.
+The Central Iowa Cursillo will be held on Thursday evening, September 28, through Sunday evening, October 1, 2023, at the handicapped-accessible Riverside Lutheran Bible Camp, just north of Story City, Iowa.